A faster subquadratic algorithm for finding outlier correlations: Related Work and Applications

 Let us conclude with a few questions for further work.
-Is $\log_\tau\rho$ the natural parameter for subquadratic scaling in the context of \textsc{Outlier Correlations}?
+Is $\log_\tau\rho$ the natural parameter for subquadratic scaling in the context of \textsc{Out\-lier Cor\-re\-la\-tions}?
 Is it possible to improve the limiting exponent $2\omega/3$ in Corollary~\ref{cor:omega} and in Corollary~\ref{cor:light-bulb}?
-Curiously, the algorithm in our Corollary~\ref{cor:sparse-parity} and Valiant's algorithm \cite[Algorithm~11]{Valiant2015} for \textsc{Parity with Noise} rely on somewhat different techniques, yet both arrive at the constant $\omega/3$ for learning sparse parities ---is this just a coincidence?
+Curiously, the algorithm in our Corollary~\ref{cor:sparse-parity} and Valiant's algorithm~\cite[Algorithm~11]{Valiant2015} for \textsc{Parity with Noise} rely on somewhat different techniques, yet both arrive at the constant $\omega/3$ for learning sparse parities ---is this just a coincidence?
 Finally, is it possible to derandomize our algorithms or improve their space usage?
-We refer to Pagh~\cite{Pagh2016} and Kapralov~\cite{Kapralov2015} for recent work and motivation for derandomization and resource tradeoffs in the context of similarity search.
+In subsequent work~\cite{Karppa2016}, a superset of present authors derandomize Valiant's algorithm, but restricted to $(\pm 1)$-valued inputs only and with more modest subquadratic running times.
+We refer to \cite{Pagh2016} and \cite{Kapralov2015} for further recent work and motivation for derandomization and resource tradeoffs in the context of similarity search.